tytydraco/yessleep/out/I_must_be_the_Worlds_Unluckiest_Robber_But_its_all_the_Drivers_fault.md

 I watched his head turn to the left to make sure that it was clear before he gunned it.

-A red Sentra came rushing towards my window as we split into the intersection.
+We got about 3 feet into the intersection before a red Sentra came rushing towards my window.
 I could see the woman inside, her eyes widening as she let go of the wheel to shield her face.

 She missed us by a hair.